-- i) In the event that the Employer boards do not join together to negotiate this Agreement or a substitute thereof, each Employer board agrees to the appointment of a Negotiations Committee consisting of four (4) appointees of the Employer and four (4) appointees of the Union. - ii) In the event that the Employer boards join together to negotiate this Agreement or a substitute thereof, a Negotiations Committee shall be appointed consisting of (a) The Chair and Vice-Chair of the Council, or their designate, and one Employer appointee from each board and (b) the President and Secretary-Treasurer of the Canadian Union of Public Employees, Local 523, plus one appointee from each school district as Union appointees.
-Each party shall notify the other party, in writing, of its appointees and any subsequent changes thereof under Section (b)(i) and (ii) of this Article.
+The Employer agrees to the appointment of a Negotiations Committee consisting of four (4) appointees of the Employer and four (4) appointees of the Union.

+In the event that the Employer boards join together to negotiate this Agreement or a substitute thereof, a Negotiations Committee shall be appointed consisting of (a) The Chair and Vice-Chair of the Council, or their designate, and one Employer appointee from each board and (b) the President and Secretary-Treasurer of the Canadian Union of Public Employees, Local 523, plus one appointee from each school district as Union appointees.
+Each party shall notify the other party, in writing, of its appointees and any subsequent changes thereof under Section (b) of this Article.